 Include a freebie

 There’s nothing better than an unexpected extra on top of your purchase.
-Consider throwing in small samples of your other products, or a piece of off cut materials playfully turned into a smiling character.
-Simple little things that you can easily add with negligible cost might be just the thing that makes your customer tell all their friends about you.
+Consider throwing in small samples of your other products.
+A simple little thing that you can easily add with negligible cost might be just the thing that makes your customer tell all their friends about you.

 Offer to personalise or inscribe